 Note to international travelers:

 This course will be delivered in Sofia, Bulgaria.
 Sofia Airport is easily accessible from all major airports around the world.
 Learn Valley ltd. provides all international travelers with advice and support prior to and during their trip.
 Learn Valley Ltd. will welcome international travelers at Sofia Airport and arrange for transportation to their hotel of choice.
+The hotel where the event will take place (VITOSHA Park Hotel) offers single standard rooms in the range~EUR 50 per night.
 EU businesses registered outside of Bulgaria will not be charged VAT on the tickets for the course due to the EU reverse charge mechanism.
-The CIPP / E course is delivered by Learn Valley Ltd., an IAPP Official Training Partner.

 Founded in 2000, the IAPP is the world’s largest and most comprehensive privacy resource with a mission to define, support and improve the Privacy profession globally.
 Every day, we access, share, manage and transfer data across companies, continents and the globe.
 Knowing the ins and outs of data protection requirements gives you the information you need to stay ahead of breaches—and help you advance your career.
 The Principles of Data Protection in Europe training covers the essential pan-European and national data protection laws, as well as industry-standard best practices for compliance with these laws.
 The General Data Protection Regulation (GDPR) takes effect in 2018 and CIPP/E gives you comprehensive GDPR knowledge, perspective and understanding to ensure compliance and data protection success in Europe.